gdsc-jssstu/campUS-flutter/README.md

 ### Development

 - Make your changes or additions to the codebase.
 Test your changes to ensure they work as expected.
-To run the website on your localhost:
+To run the website on your Emulator
-   `npm run dev`

 - Commit your changes with a descriptive commit message:
    `git commit -m "Add your descriptive message here" `